hadashellergit/hadas-heller-213570302-hadasim-4.0/README.md

-# ex1 - For the twittertower ex i used c#
+# ex1 twitterTower
+## I used c#. the code is in the file TrittweTower.cs

-# x2 - Hmo corona managment system
+# ex2 corona managment

 ## Overview